 That would be a good way to explain today's ride which tentatively had me going towards mid-state but instead because of a stiff breeze from the west I instead went straight north skirting Topeka's western edges.
 Just as the wind torment eased thus began the hills.
 Hills?
 Oh yes, quite a few of them.
 Walkers in Kansas fer Chrissakes!
 A worse psychological blow was a road detour that denied me access to I70 where I hoped to find a motel.
 Instead, this detour had me going towards Topeka losing both time and distance - and taking me towards a city.
 Three or four miles into this detour I saw gravel road ahead and decided I had had enough and turned back.
 At this point I was fatigued and dealing with the wind, heat and hills but more than that I was just plain angry and wanting for nothing more than the day to end.

 My left knee was very sore and I kept worrying that a busted tendon or what-have-you and the trip is over.
 I can't remember a day I wanted to ride less than this afternoon and began to consider tenting it in the bushes somewhere but somehow my will to get to a real bed outweighed my exhaustion.
 I eventually made it to a town called Dover just south of I70.
 There I saw someone mowing the lawn and asked for directions towards the nearest motel.
 He was the owner of the building whose lawn he was mowing, a fancy bed and breakfast that was hopelessly out of my price range.
 We discussed a few possibilities none of which seemed very appealing.
-With nonchalance he also offered a reduced rate at the B&B as another option.
-Awesome!
+He then nonchalantly offered a much reduced rate at the B&B as another option.
+Deal!

 It turns out that Ken and Joan own what used to be a stagecoach inn used back in the old pony express days.
 The building, in fact, is in the national historical register as a recognized landmark.
 I also accepted Ken's invitation to ride along as he went for some grocery shopping into Topeka.
 I had Chinese again, this time being served a mammoth portion of food that must have weighed about four pounds for only $5.49.
 I felt extraordinarily guilty throwing three quarters of it away but figured the leftovers would be inedible if I left them out in the trailer for tomorrow's lunch.